MRLintern/1D_Time-Independent_BVP_Library/README.md

-## 1D Time-Independent Boundary Value Problem Library.
+## 1D Boundary Value Problem Library

 An Object Oriented Designed Library to solve 1D Boundary Value Problems (BVP) called `bvplib.hpp`

 The type of BVP is 1D and time independent.

-The Differential Equation is discretized using Finite Differences.
+The differential equation is discretized using a Finite Difference Method.
-The resulting System of Algebraic Equations are solved via Gaussian Elimination.
+The resulting system of algebraic equations are solved via Gaussian elimination.

 The typical form of a BVP:

     Au''(x) + Bu'(x) + Cu(x) = f(x), X_0 < x < X_1.

 `A`, `B` and `C` are coefficients; specified by the user.
-Note: `A` can't be zero.

 `f(x)` is the source function.